Cooperation, Conflict, and Transformative Artificial Intelligence: A Research Agenda

 John F Nash.
 The bargaining problem.
 Econometrica: Journal of the Econometric Society, pages 155-162, 1950.

 Andrew Y Ng, Stuart J Russell, et al. Algorithms for inverse reinforcement learning.
 In Icml, volume 1, page 2, 2000.

 Douglass C North.
 Institutions.
 Journal of economic perspectives, 5(1):97-112, 1991.

 Robert Nozick.
 Newcomb’s problem and two principles of choice.
 In Essays in honor of Carl G. Hempel, pages 114-146.
 Springer, 1969.

 Caspar Oesterheld.
 Approval-directed agency and the decision theory of

 Caspar Oesterheld.
 Multiverse-wide cooperation via correlated decision making.
 2017b.

 Caspar Oesterheld and Vincent Conitzer.
 Extracting money from causal decision theorists.
-2019.
-Accessed: March 13 2019.
+The Philosophical Quarterly, 2021.